ec363/fpcountr/README.md

 ## Examples

-For a guide to getting started, see the vignettes on the FPCountR package website.
+For a guide to getting started, see the [vignette on the FPCountR package website](https://ec363.github.io/fpcountr/articles/fpcountr.html).